Floyd Vivino: Tributes

-Personal life
+Personal life and death

+Vivino was married and divorced three times.
+He had a daughter and two sons from his second marriage, and three sons from his third marriage.
+He was the uncle of musical theater actress Donna Vivino.

 In April 2022, Vivino revealed that he had been diagnosed with cancer in both his bladder and prostate.

 In July 2023, Vivino suffered a stroke and was hospitalized.
-A full recovery was expected.
+A full recovery was expected, but he died from complications of the stroke in Hackensack, New Jersey, on January 22, 2026, at the age of 74.